Kaleido-subs/style-guide/docs/guidelines/editing.md

 !!!
 Abstract "Chicago Manual of Style"
     The [Chicago Manual of Style](https://www.chicagomanualofstyle.org/) has the following rules for numbers:

-    -   Spell out numbers one through one hundred (Chicago’s general rule).
+    -   Spell out numbers one through one hundred.
     -   Spell out multiples of one through one hundred used in combination with hundred, thousand,<br>
         or hundred thousand.

     These are for written text so are not always applicable to subtitles, but they're generally good rules to follow.

-In certain cases,
+In some cases,
-certain numbers appear often in a show.
+certain numbers appear frequently in a show.
-These should ideally be handled consistently throughout the project.
+These should ideally be handled consistently throughout the project, and be edited while considering how that may impact future lines.

 | Original                         | Avoid                                                            |
 | -------------------------------- | ---------------------------------------------------------------- |